linhnddev/uwp/myapps/privacy-policy.md

 By downloading and using our applications.
 Our users have accepted our below terms and policies.

 ## Introduction
-- I builds app for Windows 10
+- I build app for Windows 10, 11
 - Some apps may use services like Google, Microsoft, Twitch.
 Please read the below section for more information about what my apps collect

 ## Information My Apps collect and do not collect: